-My research interests lie in the Artificial Intelligence areas of data mining, recommender systems, multi-agent systems, and autonomous robotics.
+My research interests lie in the areas of data mining, recommender systems, multi-agent systems, and autonomous robotics.

-At present I am researching data mining and natural language processing of social media data (e.g., twitter statuses, blog posts, news articles).
-Additionally I am working on a cross-faculty project which is developing tools for automated report highlighting and tagging using natural language processing and machine learning tools for use in social science research and conflict analysis.
+My research has focused on data mining and natural language processing of social media data (e.g., twitter statuses, blog posts, news articles).
+In particular a large cross-industry and faculty project I was engaged with developed tools for automated report highlighting and tagging using natural language processing and machine learning tools for use in social science research and conflict analysis.

 - Construction of a bidirectional job recommender system using text-mining, collaborative filtering using Java and Oracle SQL (2014).